“Nobody Died At Sandy Hook”

 “Notice the officer whose silhouette can be seen in the background in front of the school.
 He appears more concerned with what’s going on in the parking lot than with what’s going on inside the school.” pg.
 52

-This photo captures a single second in time.
-It’s entirely possible (even likely) that he’s concerned with both, but this particular photo catches him while he’s paying attention to the evacuations taking place in the parking lot, which is absolutely something he should be concerned with.
+This photo captures a single moment in time.
+It’s entirely possible (even likely) that the officer is focused on both the evacuations and what’s happening inside the school.
+However, this particular photo simply shows him at a moment when he’s paying attention to the evacuations in the parking lot, which is a perfectly reasonable area for him to focus on during such an event.

 How would I include a photo (jpg file) in a comment for this website?